Patrol Forces Southwest Asia: 2002 Establishment

-Maritime Engagement Team (MET)

-The Maritime Engagement Team (MET) is responsible for providing specialized law enforcement training to all cutters in theater and certifying their Level II Non-Compliant Boarding Teams.
-They also regularly augment other teams and assets in theater and perform boardings in the Persian Gulf, train foreign military units throughout the region, and conduct demonstrations for visiting VIPs.

-Redeployment Assistance Inspection Detachments
+2003 Redeployment Assistance Inspection Detachments

 Redeployment Assistance Inspection Detachments (RAID) consisted of Coast Guardsmen deployed with the U.S Army to support the shipment of materials in and out of war zones.
 Their mission was to assist the Department of Defense with the safe re-deployment of containerized cargo as well as the storage and segregation of hazardous materials.
 The Coast Guard's goal was to ensure that hazardous material was properly prepared for shipment and re-entry to U.S. ports.
 The team moved between Forward Operating Bases, making them among the few Coast Guardsmen to have been so far forward with the U.S. Army in a combat zone.

 The first RAID was deployed in 2003 and they were brought under the PATFORSWA command structure in 2010.
 The RAID was demobilized in May 2015.

-Shoreside Support and Security

-Shoreside personnel augment and share responsibility for all cutter maintenance, much like a Maintenance Assistance Team and a Sector.
-In addition, all shoreside personnel provide Anti-Terrorism Force Protection (ATFP) support.
-To most observers, the Boat Division remains the most visible element of a PATFORSWA.
-The ATFP shore support team is tasked to provide protection to vessels in security zones and pier areas.
-They also provide security for internal unit functions such as the Command Center, Communications Center, berthing areas, mail delivery, Entry Control Points (ECPs), Vehicle Control Points (VCPs) and traffic control/vehicle movement.

-2016 U.S. Iran Naval Incident

-Referred to as the 2016 U.S.–Iran naval incident.
-PATFORSWA played an integral role in the rescue of the U.S. Navy Sailors.
-January 12, 2016, two United States Navy riverine command boats (RCBs) cruising from Kuwait to Bahrain with a combined crew of nine men and one woman on board strayed into Iranian territorial waters which extend three nautical miles around Farsi Island in the Persian Gulf.
-Patrol craft of Iran's Islamic Revolutionary Guard Corps (IRGC) Navy seized the craft and detained the crew at a military base on Farsi Island.